bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 ## Clojurescript Core.Async and Todos

-Clojurescript was already a tool which brings unprecedented power and expressiveness to programming the browser.
-Now with the introduction of Go like channels and blocks to Clojurescript we are now able to radically rethink how we program in the browser.
+Clojurescript was already a tool which brings a great deal of power and expressiveness to the browser.
+Now with the introduction of Go-like channels and blocks to Clojurescript we are now able to fundamentally change our approach to how we program in the browser.

 In fact, we can pretty much wrestle the state of web based app into complete docility.

 This is not a tutorial on how to program in Clojurescript.
 It is an exploration of different programming patterns that are made possible